kent-map/kent/19c/19c-butler-biography/README.md

 <br><br>
 She was referring to the extension of the Act that summer which increased the period of detention in the lock hospitals from 6 months to 9 months.[^ref2]

-Butler established the Ladies National Association for the Repeal of the Contagious Diseases Acts and published _An Appeal to the People of England_, by "an English Mother," early in 1870.
+Butler established the Ladies National Association for the Repeal of the Contagious Diseases Acts and published _An Appeal to the People of England_, by 'an English Mother', early in 1870.
 She argued that hospital admissions should be on a voluntary basis and that prostitutes should be examined by women doctors.
 She began a nationwide campaign to repeal the act, giving talks in towns and cities up and down the country.
-By the middle of June, Butler had travelled 3700 miles campaigning against the Acts.
+By the middle of June, Butler had travelled 3700 miles campaigning against the Acts.[^ref3]

-Butler was invited by Wesleyan minister, Reverend [Hugh Price Hughes](/19c/19c-price-hughes-biography/) and Councillor Rowland Rees to speak at a public meeting in Dover in the Spring of 1870.
+In the Spring of 1870, Butler was invited by Wesleyan minister, Reverend [Hugh Price Hughes](/19c/19c-price-hughes-biography/) and Councillor Rowland Rees to speak at a public meeting in Dover.
+She spoke for an hour to a mixed assembly of men and women on the theme of 'the poor and outcast women at the hands of immoral men'.[^ref4] Her talk received a mixed reception as some audience members felt it was inappropriate for a woman to speak about the topic 'in all its nauseating detail' in front of men.[^ref5] The _Dover Express_ praised Hughes as a 'highly talented speaker' but branded Butler 'a screamer'.[^ref6]

 ### References

-[^ref1]: p.96
+[^ref1]: Butler, Josephine. _An Autobiographical Memoir_, p.96
-[^ref2]: Prochalska, F. K. _Women and Philanthropy in 19th century England_, OUP, 1980, p.205.
+[^ref2]: Prochalska, F. K. _Women and Philanthropy in 19th Century England_, OUP, 1980, p.205.
+[^ref3]: Butler, Josephine. _An Autobiographical Memoir_, p.99.
+[^ref4]: _The Dover Express_ April 1870.
+[^ref5]: _The Dover Express_ April 1870.
+[^ref6]: _The Dover Express_ April 1870.